What Is The Difference Between A Traditional And Cloud-Based Point of Sale Systems?

 Pros & Cons

-Thus, the Traditional POS system seems a bit outdated.
+Thus, the local POS system seems a bit outdated.
 Nevertheless, it has significant advantages, because of which the solution remains popular to this day.
 They include:

 Reliability and data safety.
 Traditional POS systems take a lot of place because of their bulk.
 It can be an issue when they have to fit in a small space.
 Contrastingly, the equipment and stored data are difficult to steal and use for illegal purposes.